fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 - The operator< must be a total ordering relation.

 For now I want to skip the points 1 and 3, we will see them later.
 So let's concentrate on point 2 (remember, it is a syntactic requirement):
+We have to tell the compiler how to compare two Employees.

 {% highlight cpp %}
 bool operator<(employee const& a, employee const& b) {